kellylougheed/aframe-dream-apt/README.md

 <a-plane id="back" color="#bbc3cc" height="40" width="70" position="-2.150 0 44.604" rotation="0.458 180.000 -180.000"></a-plane>
 ```

 You'll also want to add models to your apartment to make it look more realistic.
-You can download models from [Clara.io](https://clara.io/library) and use them in your project by including them as assets.
+You can download models from [Clara.io](https://clara.io/library) or [Google Poly Blocks](https://poly.google.com/) and use them in your project by including them as assets.

 ```js
 <!--Couch-->